azamsharp/azamsharp.github.io/_posts/testing.md

 Apart from fetching and persistence, StoreModel can also provide sorting, filtering, searching and other operations etc.

 A single StoreModel is ideal for small or even medium sized apps.
 But for larger apps it will be a good idea to introduce multiple aggregate models based on the bounded context of the application.
-In the next section, we will cover how and when to introduce multiple aggregate root models.
+In the next section, we will cover how to introduce multiple aggregate root models and .

+## Multiple Aggregate Models

+As you learned in the previous section, the purpose of an aggregate model is to expose data to your view.
+As Luca explained in [Data Essentials in SwiftUI WWDC 2020 (11:30)](https://developer.apple.com/videos/play/wwdc2020/10040/) "The aggregate model is an ```ObservableObject```, which acts as your data dependency surface.
+This allows us to model the data using value type and manage its life cycle and side effects with a reference type."

+As your business grows, a single aggregate model might not be enough to maintain the life cycle and side effects of an entire application.
+This is where we will introduce multiple aggregate models.
+These aggregate models are based on the bounded context of the application.
+Bounded context refers to a specific area of the system that has clear boundaries and is designed to serve a particular business purpose or domain.

+In an e-commerce application, we have have several bounded contexts including checkout process, inventory management system, catalog, fulfillment, shipment and customer management module.

+Defining bounded context is an important part in software development and it helps to break down the application into small manageable pieces.
+This also allows teams to work on different parts of the system without interfering with each other.

 ![Multiple Aggregate Root](/images/mul-aggregate-root.png)